---

 ### Group-by

-The `--group-by` option groups results by one or more dimensions.
+The `--group-by` option groups results by a dimension.
 Repeat it to group by multiple dimensions.

 ```bash filename="terminal"